 Fenergo is not responsible for the content or privacy practices of other non-Fenergo websites to which Fenergo’ websites may link.
 If you are asked to provide information on one of these sites, we urge you to carefully review their privacy policies before sharing.

 This Online Privacy Notice is subject to change.
 Please review this notice periodically.
-Any changes will become effective when we post the revised notice on the site (please note effective date listed at top).
-Your use of the site following these changes means that you accept the revised Notice.
+Any changes will become effective when we post the revised notice on the site.

 A cookie is a small piece of data (text file) that a website – when visited by a user – asks your browser to store on your device in order to remember information about you, such as your language preference or login information.
 Those cookies are set by us and called first-party cookies.
 We also use third-party cookies – which are cookies from a domain different than the domain of the website you are visiting – for our advertising and marketing efforts.

 These cookies are necessary for the website to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
 These cookies do not store any personally identifiable information.